OpenShock/OVR-Shock/README.md

-# ZapMe-VR
+# ShockLink-VR

-VR Overlay application for the ZapMe project written in C++ & Qt
+VR Overlay application for the ShockLink project written in C++ & Qt